 We can be reassured that most pregnant women do not appear to be at any greater risk of contracting the infection that the general public, and that the majority of women who do become infected will experience mild to moderate symptoms.

-However, there are still many unanswered questions about mother to child transmission of the virus and the potential long term impact of infection in pregnancy on the baby.
+However, there are still many unanswered questions about mother to child transmission of the virus and whether vaccination of the mother gives protection to their babies.

 Covid-19 and Pregnancy: What We Know So Far

 COVID-19 and Pregnancy: What We Need to Know